niolabs/docs/docs/getting_started/locally.md

 git submodule update --init --recursive
 ```

-After adding the new project run
+After adding the new project, enter the project directory by running
 ```
 cd first_project
 ```

+Disable the local SNMPAgent and PubkeeperServer.
-Open the `nio.conf` file of your project and uncomment line 16 to disable the local SNMPAgent and PubkeeperServer
+1. Open the `nio.conf` file from within your project directory.
+2. Navigate to line 16 `#disabled=SNMPAgent, PubkeeperServer`.
+3. Uncomment the line by removing the `#` character from the beginning of the line.

 In your browser, navigate to the [System Designer](designer.n.io) and create a new system:
 1. Log in to the System Designer.